Nearly Degenerate Majorana Dark Matter and Its Self-Interactions in a Gauged $U(1)_{L_\mu - L_\tau}$ Model: Self-scatterings of dark matter and the small-scale structure problems

-Therefore, we further select specific DM mass values that better represent or align with experimental results for presentation.
-The results are illustrated in the right panels of Figs.~\ref{fig:self-scattering-1} and \ref{fig:self-scattering-2}.
-The density of the galaxy halo ($\rho$) is related to its age ($t_{\rm age}$) and the velocity-weighted self-interaction cross section ($\langle \sigma_{\rm T} v\rangle$).
-According to Ref.~\cite{Kaplinghat:2015aga}, within the characteristic radius of the halo, the condition $\langle \sigma_{\rm T} v\rangle \rho / m_{\rm DM} \cdot t_{\rm age}\geq 1$ holds, indicating that on average, each dark matter particle has been scattered at least once since formation, where the transfer cross-section is used to account for forward momentum loss.
-Since the characteristic velocities of DM vary across galactic systems, the DM self-interaction cross-section may also depend on velocity.
+The motivation for plotting this specific rate stems from the dynamics of halo core formation.
+As pointed out in Ref.~\cite{Kaplinghat:2015aga}, the inner density $\rho$ of a galaxy halo is intrinsically linked to its age $t_{\rm age}$.
+Within the characteristic radius of a thermalized core, the condition $\langle \sigma_T v\rangle \rho / m_- \cdot t_{\rm age}\gtrsim 1$ holds, indicating that each dark matter particle has, on average, undergone at least one scattering event since formation.
+Here, the transfer cross section $\sigma_T$ is strictly used to appropriately account for the forward momentum loss.
+Because the characteristic DM velocities vary by orders of magnitude across different galactic systems---from dwarf galaxies to massive clusters---the efficacy of this scattering rate, and hence the DM self-interaction, must strongly depend on velocity.

-We assume dark matter follows a Boltzmann-Maxwell distribution and calculate the statistical average of the velocity-weighted cross section ($\langle \sigma_{\rm T} v\rangle$).
-Figs. \ref{fig:self-scattering-1} and \ref{fig:self-scattering-2} illustrate that $\langle \sigma_{\rm T} v\rangle /m_-$ depends significantly on the average collision velocity $\langle v \rangle$.
-The average velocity can be derived from the Boltzmann-Maxwell distribution given by Eq.~(\ref{eq:dist-rel-v}), and it is related to the most probable velocity as $\langle v \rangle =2 \sqrt{2/\pi} v_0$.